Echo360 ALP confusion flag feature

 In the following clip Starla Hagita describes her experience of participating in the pilot.

-ACU inTEL Case study: Engaging students using ECHO360 ALP confusion flag
+ACU Case study: Engaging students using ECHO360 ALP confusion flag

 Confusion flag tool